Beyond Therapy Podcast

 Define PMADS diagnostic features in a counseling context

-Identify vulnerability factors that contribute to the development of PMADS that may be assessed in a counseling setting.
+Describe vulnerability factors that contribute to the development of PMADS that may be assessed in a counseling setting.

-Understand the role of culture, systemic inequities, and socialization in how clients seek mental health and/or medical treatment for PMADS
+Explain the role of culture, systemic inequities, and socialization in how clients seek mental health and/or medical treatment for PMADS

-Identify resources for ongoing support for clients with PMADS
+Examine resources for ongoing support for clients with PMADS

-Examine the role of exposure related to treated and un-treated PMADS for mom and baby as it may present in a counseling setting.
+Integrate the role of exposure related to treated and un-treated PMADS for mom and baby as it may present in a counseling setting.

 Meet our guest